Enter your check-in/check-out dates for a list of available hotels in Phu Quoc

 Phu Quoc, Vietnam’s pristine Pearl Island

-Phu Quoc, which literally means “Pearl Island”, is located just off Vietnam’s south coast, surrounded by the turquoise waters of the Gulf of Thailand.
+Phu Quoc, also known as “Pearl Island”, is located just off Vietnam’s south coast, surrounded by the turquoise waters of the Gulf of Thailand.
 This idyllic setting creates the perfect conditions for beachfront bliss, with powder-soft sands, gently swaying palm trees and crystal clear seas; pure paradise.
 Phu Quoc also features a ridge of lush, jungle-clad mountains known as the 99 Peaks, which run down the center of the island and create a spectacular natural backdrop for any adventure.
 With a verdant national park, traditional villages, markets, temples and modern attractions, including an over-sea cable car to an offshore island, Phu Quoc has much more to offer than just sun, sea and sand.
-Indeed, the entire island is so idyllic that it has been listed as a UNESCO Biosphere Reserve.
+Indeed, the entire island is so idyllic that half the island has been listed as a UNESCO Biosphere Reserve.
 But Phu Quoc’s main draw is undoubtedly its immaculate coastline and warm, shallow seas that are ideal for all ages.
 With visa-free stays for international guests and direct flights from many major cities, Phu Quoc is set to become one of the world’s leading island destinations.

 Read More about Phu Quoc